kiowesmith21/spotlight-media-api/README.md

 A job board and API that scrapes the web for the most recent casting calls, acting, and crew jobs.
-This site aggregates data from the web features: login, registration, profile with editable details, and the functionality to save jobs to your profile for later.
+This site aggregates data from the web and features: login, registration, profile with editable details, and the functionality to save jobs to your profile for later.

 This uses Pupperteer for web scraping, Node.js, Express, Mongoose, and MongoDB for a backend server api and database.
 This also uses React.js and Tailwind CSS for the frontend UI.